• Skip to primary navigation

 Instructions

 • Trim the veal of any fat and cut into 5cm (2-inch) cubes then coat lightly in the flour.
-Heat the olive oil in a non-stick crock pot or casserole dish.
+Heat the olive oil in a non-stick Dutch oven or casserole dish with a lid.

 • In the same pan, fry the onion and peppers until soft.
 Add the chopped garlic and fry for a further 2 minutes.

-• Return the meat plus juices back to the pan, adding the tomato, herbs and wine, then season with salt and pepper and add the cayenne, if using.
+• Return the meat plus juices back to the pan, adding the tomato, herbs and wine.
+Season with salt and pepper and add the cayenne and olives, if using.
 Bring to the boil briefly then immediately turn down the heat.

 • Cover and simmer for about 2 hours.
 Remove the herbs before serving and add the freshly chopped parsley to serve.